Porus, Jamaica: History

 Porus was founded in 1840 by the missionary James Phillippo as a free village for ex-slaves following emancipation.
 It was his sixth such village.
-It was originally called Vale Lionel after the then Governor of Jamaica, Sir Lionel Smith, but was soon renamed "Porous" most probably after the porous soil in the vicinity.
-It was described as a “small estate” on the journey from Savanna-la-Mar to Kingston taken by M.G.
-Lewis, a plantation owner, in 1817.
+It was originally called Vale Lionel after the then Governor of Jamaica, Sir Lionel Smith, but was soon renamed "Porous", most probably after the porous soil in the vicinity.
+It was described as a "small estate" on the journey from Savanna-la-Mar to Kingston taken by M. G. Lewis, a plantation owner, in 1817.

-In its early days, its population was very small although it boasted a large coffee market.
+In its early days, the village had a very small population, although it boasted a large coffee market.
 It is now a thriving community of predominantly small farmers and artisans.

-Thomas Albert Samuel Manley, father of Norman Washington Manley, one of Jamaica’s National Heroes, was born in Porus in 1852.
+Thomas Albert Samuel Manley, father of Norman Washington Manley, one of Jamaica's National Heroes, was born in Porus in 1852.

 Transport

 Road

-Porus is on the A2 road which runs from Spanish Town in south central Jamaica to Savanna-la-Mar on the south west coast.
+Porus is on the A2 road, which runs from Spanish Town in south central Jamaica to Savanna-la-Mar on the south-west coast.

 Rail

-From 1895 to 1992 Porus was served by Porus railway station on the Kingston to Montego Bay line.
+From 1895 to 1992, Porus was served by Porus railway station on the Kingston to Montego Bay line.
 Although all services on the line have ceased, the extensive (for Jamaica) station buildings remain.

 Future generations are hoping to rebuild these services better than ever.